-- The business may be required to give you Form 1099-MISC, Miscellaneous income, to report what it has paid to you.

-You are responsible for paying your own income tax and self-employment tax (Self-Employment Contribu- - You are responsible for paying your own income tax and self-employment tax (Self-Employment Contributions Act - SECA).
+- The business may be required to give you Form 1099-MISC, Miscellaneous Income, to report what it has paid to you. - You are responsible for paying your own income tax and self-employment tax (Self-Employment Contributions Act - SECA).
 The business does not withhold taxes from your pay.
-You may need to make estimated tax payments during the year to cover your tax labilities. - You may deduct business expenses on Schedule C of your income tax return.
+You may need to make estimated tax payments during the year to cover your tax liabilities. - You may deduct business expenses on Schedule C of vour income tax return.

-SAMPLE RESOLUTION AND LETTER FOR HOUSING ALLOWANCE

-(Parish does not provide a residence for clergy)
+SAMPLE RESOLUTION AND LETTER FOR HOUSING ALLOWANCE (Parish does not provide a residence for clergy)